 Recently, Jane and I took some Autumnal themed props and set up a social media photo shoot at a local hut, delivered to mid Dorset earlier this summer.
 It’s a work-from-home office for a keen fly fisherman.
 It’s the one I made the furniture for, the design being very much led by the customer who worked closely with our Creative Designer Cat to achieve the hut of his dreams.

 To facilitate his extensive fly-fishing gear (he is very keen) and a desk to work from, with a day bed to relax, the design was worked up into something quite special.
 There are drawers, cupboards and bookshelves and a few little bits of magic, such as a waney-edge laburnum top crafted from a board of timber sourced from a local supplier, a tree that grew in the village where the hut now sits.
-Interestingly our new Signature range, launching very soon, includes a model which is very similar to the layout of this hut, so I was keen to hear some feedback
+Interestingly our new shepherd’s hut range includes a model which is very similar to the layout of this hut, so I was keen to hear some feedback